eclipse-tractusx/sldt-discovery-finder/docs/1-introduction-and-goals.md

 -   Ensure that EDCs can be found.

 -   Data sovereignty is given.
-The provider takes care / is responsible for his data.
+The provider is responsible for his data.

 -   All users and services are secured and can only access when authenticated and authorized.